 The Fair Credit Reporting Act also protects you.
 It controls how debt collections appear on a credit report.
 When a collection agency acquires a debt, this will show up on your credit report and negatively affect your credit score.
 It shows that the original creditor has written off the debt.

 The FDCPA limits when debt collectors can call you.
-For example, they can’t call you at an inconvenient or usual time.
+For example, they can’t call you at an inconvenient or unusual time.
 They are also not allowed to call before 8 a.m or after 9 p.m. local time.
 If a debt collector knows that you work nights, then calling you between the hours of 8 a.m. and 9 p.m. might be considered inconvenient.

 Debt collectors can call your cell phone and send you text messages, but a new rule passed by CFPB will allow you to control how debt collectors communicate with you.
 The rule, which goes into effect on November 30, 2021, will require debt collectors to provide an opt-out option for each method of communication.
 So, you can choose how a debt collector can reach you.